HarryLuoo/sp24/Physics311/reviewNotes/part3.typ

 $ where $K(Q,P,t)$ new Hamiltonian.

-= Exerts from practice problems
+= Exerpts from practice problems
 == constraints, small Oscillations
 A particle of massmmoves withoutfriction on the inside wall of an axially symmetric vessel given by $z=b^2(x^2+y^2)$
 - KE in cylindrical coords: $